RoFigueroa18/Project-4/README.md

 5. **Define and Train the Voting Regressor with Weighted Models**
 6. **Price Prediction Example**
 7. **Test Prediction with 3 Cars Over 5 Years**
+8. Remember for the app to run the HTML locally

 ## Usage Instructions